franciscoqv/autohotkey_scripts/README.md

 <img class="alignnone size-full wp-image-685" src="https://panchoqv.files.wordpress.com/2017/03/capture3.png" alt="Capture3.PNG" width="950" height="593" />

 And it's done!
-If you have any questions, please ask it on the comment's section below.
+If you have any questions, please feel free to contact me.

 Thank you =)